USS Cooperstown: Design

 In 2002, the US Navy initiated a program to develop the first of a fleet of littoral combat ships.
 The Navy initially ordered two monohull ships from Lockheed Martin, which became known as the Freedom-class littoral combat ships after the first ship of the class, USS Freedom.
 Odd-numbered US Navy littoral combat ships are built using the Freedom-class monohull design, while even-numbered ships are based on a competing design, the trimaran hull Independence-class littoral combat ship from General Dynamics.
 The initial order of littoral combat ships involved a total of four ships, including two of the Freedom-class design.
 Cooperstown is the 12th Freedom-class littoral combat ship to be built.

 Construction and career

 Marinette Marine was awarded the contract to build the ship on 29 December 2010, at their shipyard in Marinette, Wisconsin.
 On 20 November 2019, United States Vice President Mike Pence toured the ship prior to giving a speech at Marinette Marine.
 Cooperstown was launched on 19 January 2020 and christened on 29 February 2020.
 She was delivered to the Navy in September 2022.
 Her home port is Naval Station Mayport in Jacksonville, Florida.

+During routine operations on 11 March 2023, Cooperstown provided emergency assistance to a sailing vessel that was in distress.

+On 6 May 2023, the ship was commissioned in New York City.